When you choose to date or marry a person with kids it is crucial to recognize that you inherit a third party in the relationship—the former spouse.

 Tip #3 Don’t Throw Gasoline on the Fire

-A smarter way, that allows the stepparent to share the joy but not antagonize the mom would be to say, “Jeremy had a great time at his birthday party,” or “Jessica has worked hard this year, her entire family is so proud of her”.
+A smarter way, that allows the stepparent to share the joy but not antagonize the mom, would be, “Jeremy had a great time at his birthday party,” or “Jessica has worked hard this year, her entire family is so proud of her”.

 Tip #4 Let Your Spouse Deal With the Ex